Biker groups, community support 6-year-old boy after thieves target lemonade stand

 His parents were also raising money for Connor’s benefit: “Connor has autism level two, and we’ve used the lemonade stand not only to benefit St. Jude’s Children’s Hospital but also to teach Connor responsibility, to recognize the one dollar bill, the president on it, how to count money,” said Abbegale Brock, Connor’s mother.
 She wanted to teach him about things like empathy and compassion.

-That all came to a halt when thieves stole the money Connor raised and cleared out his lemonade stand.
+That all came to a halt when thieves stole snacks, drinks and equipment from the lemonade stand.

 “I was just dumbfounded because we weren’t gone long.
 Went to get something to eat, and it didn’t make any sense.
 It was items that you wouldn’t even think anyone would take,” Brock recalled.

-Note: Editor’s note: This story has been updated to correct what was stolen.
-We regret the error.